 DEXTER: A small breed of cattle from Ireland.
 Popular with hobby farmers because of their size (36-44″ and under 1000#).
 Color is black, red, or dun.
 Lower milk production (1-3 gal per day) and udder conformation much closer to that of a beef cow.
 Personality often referred to as wary/unfriendly.
 If you look to buy from within this breed, be sure to ask if they are tested for the bulldog gene. http://www.dextercattle.org/adca/adca_about_dexters.html

 LINEBACK: Spotted black and white cattle with a white stripe across the top of their back.
-Can be from a variety of genetic lines.
-In the U.S., Holstein is a relative of the linebacks. http://americanlinebacks.tripod.com/
+Can be from a variety of genetic lines, tend to be dual-purpose. http://americanlinebacks.tripod.com/

-MINI-JERSEY: All Jerseys come from the Island of Jersey.
-The Mini Jersey stock comes from animals bred by one man in the early 1900′s in America, bred based on stature attributes, breeding down generation after generation.
+MINI-JERSEY: All Jerseys originate from the Island of Jersey.
+The Mini Jersey stock comes from animals bred by one man in the early 1900’s in America, bred based on stature attributes, breeding down generation after generation.
 Some are crossed with Dexter.

-GOATS: Related to bovine, these critters have a playful personality but are very difficult to keep penned in.
-Inexpensive to buy, raise, and milk.
+GOATS: are inexpensive to buy, raise, and milk.
 For those that like the taste of goats milk, goats are a very affordable option for a milk animal on your farm.
 If handled properly, the milk should not taste much different than cow’s milk.
 Goat milk is naturally homogenized, so you must buy a cream separator if you want cream byproducts of milk.
 The cream, therefore the butter, are white (not yellow like cows).

 *In an attempt to give people an idea of each breed, I have included information on each breed, although I am more familiar with some over others.